2026 American Birkebeiner Wax Recommendation - All Events

 - Second Layer: Rode Endurance or Holmenkol FF Red – Scrape and brush well.

-- Third Layer: Rode RX32 WC paraffin or Holmenko FF Red – Scrape and brush.
+- Third Layer: Rode RX32 WC paraffin or Holmenkol FF Red – Scrape and brush.
 For added durability, mix it 1:1 with Rode Endurance or Holmenkol FF 21.

-- Speed Layer: Rub on Rode RW 30, roto wool it in, and brush out with nylon or horsehair.
+- Speed Layer: Rode RXL 30 Liquid.
+Apply, let dry 10+ minutes, roto wool to finish.
+Apply 2-3 times.
+For top speed on top of the liquid: Rub on Rode RW 30, roto wool it in, and brush out with nylon or horsehair.
 This new block has shown major speed advantages and is cost-effective (20g block does about 80 pairs).

 Kick: